drdonahue/repocalc/README.md

 ```c
 void <function name> (stk_elem ** stack, double *input, unsigned int * cursorpos, const Arg * arg);
 ```
-Once the function is defined, simple add a line to the `keys[]` initialization list in config.h to map it to a key.
+Once the function is defined, simply add a line to the `keys[]` initialization list in config.h to map it to a key.
 Run `make` to build repocalc with your function.

 If your function requires a constant argument (ie alter behavior depending on which keypress called it), add a field for it to the